ammarahm-ed/react-native-actions-sheet/README.md

 |onOpen|function| Function Called on Open

 ## ActionSheet Methods
-ActionSheet can be made visible using its ref.
+ActionSheet can be opened or closed using its ref.
 ```jsx
 // First create a ref on your <ActionSheet/> Component.